Sant'Andrea delle Fratte: Interior

+St Maximillian Kolbe

+In this same Bartolini Chapel, St. Maximilian Kolbe celebrated his first Mass as a Priest in 1918.
+As Ratisbonne worked to convert Jews, St Maximilian founded the order Militia Immaculatae to convert sinners and enemies of the Church.
+St Maximilian was devoted to Mary and went on to found the periodical "Knights of the Immaculata" and undertook many missions to Asia before he was martyred by the Nazis at Auschwitz.

 Bernini's angels

-At the sides of the presbytery are two angels (1667-1699) by Bernini, the Angel with the Crown of Thorns and the Angel with the Superscription.
+At the sides of the presbytery are two angels (1667–1699) by Bernini, the Angel with the Crown of Thorns and the Angel with the Superscription.
 They were originally intended for the Ponte Sant'Angelo, but Pope Clement IX considered them too valuable to be exposed to the elements and they were later moved here and replaced on the bridge with copies.

 Cardinal Protectors

 This Basilica is the seat of the cardinalatial title of Sancti Andreæ Apostoli de Hortis.